 Talking about the Lead Time, your efforts should lie in making it as short as possible.
 If you optimize the Cycle Time, then Lead Time will be automatically optimized.
 Other tasks like planning, packaging, or delivering are included in Lead Time.
-You can optimize each of these tasks to shorten the Lead Time.
+You can optimize the entire process to shorten the Lead Time.

 Share your views about the other uses of Takt Time, Cycle Time and Lead Time in the comment section below.